 Imagine, then, the desperation of a fifteen-year-old orphan girl from a small farming village in Jilin Province China, who finds herself alone (except for one uncle) in the bustling town of Paisley, Scotland.
 Some things would be familiar to her – the poverty, the cleaving to tradition, the love of music and storytelling but I feel sure she would have some difficulty finding her place in this new world.

 Tianyi is indeed a small fish from a provincial backwater who finds herself swimming in the much bigger sea of Ferguslie Park with all the excitement and danger it brings.
 This is my first draft of her story.
-To see how it worked out, grab a copy of Small Fish Big Fish today.
+To see how it worked out, you’ll need to order a copy of Caught in the Long Grass (available May, 2020.)

 Built in the twelfth century, the imposing grey-stone building with tall arched windows and a square tower perched midway along its roof was one of the holiest and most historic buildings in Scotland.
-Tianyi often came to the Abbey to pray for the souls of her family.
+After her first visit, Tianyi often came to the Abbey to pray for the souls of her family.
 She pushed open the massive wooden door that led into the nave and entered.

-It felt peaceful under the tall vaulted ceiling, and Tianyi sensed the presence of the Christian God she’d learned about at school.
-Sunday service wasn’t due for another hour, and the church was empty save a few tourists listening to the organ music and admiring the intricate carvings on the ancient Celtic cross.
+It was tranquil and calm under the tall vaulted ceiling, and Tianyi sensed the presence of the Christian God she’d learned about at school.
+Sunday service wasn’t for another hour, and the church was empty save a few tourists listening to the organ music and admiring the intricate carvings on the ancient Celtic cross.

 Tianyi walked along the central aisle past the choir stalls until she reached the East window depicting the ascended Christ.
 Her heart sang with compassion.
 A vision of the loving Father holding his crucified Son in his lap filled her mind, and she knelt to pray.
 Dear Father; please take my family into your arms.
 They are not Christian, but they are good people.